DaRealFreak/watcher-go/README.md

 ```
 Flags:
   -d, --directory string   download directory (will be saved in config file)
-  -u, --url string         url of module you want to run
+  -u, --url strings        url of module you want to run
   -p, --parallel           run modules parallel
 ```